bogdanstoicasn/mcus-driver-lib/README.md

 ## Overview

-This repository provides a collection of C libraries designed for the ATmega328P.
+This repository provides a collection of C libraries designed for the ATmega328P and other MCU's.
 This library implements essential functionalities such as UART communication, TWI (I2C) interfacing, and basic control of peripherals like LEDs and LCD displays.